cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad.md

 The section describes the function of Research, Analytics and Design (affectionately known as Team RAD).

 ### Research
 Research listens and engages with the public to address their needs and improve their overall journey when performing their tasks.
-Research informs product decisions by either framing the problem we were trying to solve or testing assumptions and hypotheses.
+Research informs product decisions by either framing the problem we are trying to solve or testing assumptions and hypotheses.

 [Learn more](https://teamdocs.covid19.ca.gov/teams/rad/research.html)